bearyung/alice-cards/docs/tutorial-game-rules/turn-structure.md

 ## Game Flow

 The game continues in this turn-based manner, with each player following the steps from 1 to 8 during their turn.
 This loop continues until the winning conditions are met.

+## Summary
+Each player's turn in **Alice: Cards of Wonder** involves eight steps: refining gems, declaring a creature, maintaining or changing the environment, reaping and healing, playing, discarding, recycling or using cards, readying cards and collecting elements, drawing cards, and ending the turn.
+These structured steps ensure a balanced and strategic gameplay experience, guiding players through the phases of resource management, tactical decisions, and interactions with opponents to achieve victory.